BigManzai/opensim-ossl-example-scripts/README.md

-# opensim ossl example scripts
+# opensim ossl example scripts for OpenSim 0.9.2.0 Dev

 OpenSimulator OSSL examples as they can be seen on the OpenSimulator wiki.